Jinthium/discord-bot-rust/README.md

 # Discord-Bot-Rust

 A simple implementation of the serenity.rs crate in rust made with ease-of-use in mind.
+You need the tokio and serenity crate to be able to use this.

 ## How to use